 Manuscripts and letters must be offered exclusively to the Journal.
 This means that all submissions should not be submitted simultaneously to other journals nor made available to others, including news reporters, while they are being considered for publication in the MJA.
-This embargo continues up to 12.01 am on the day of publication in print or, for online first articles, the time the article is posted online for all submissions that are accepted.
+This embargo continues up to 12.01 am on the day of publication for pre-print or online first articles, the time the article is posted online for all submissions that are accepted.